Bollos00/QtMessageFilter/README.md

 ![Qt Message Filter example](./share/Screenshot0.png)

-If you want to include this feature on your project, just get the content of `./QtMessageFilter` and include the `QtMessageFilter.pri` file on your project, something like:
+If you are using QMake and want to include this feature on your project, just get the content of `./QtMessageFilter` and include the `QtMessageFilter.pri` file on your project, something like:
 ```qmake
 include(QtMessageFilter/QtMessageFilter.pri)
 ```

 It can receive messages coming from multiple threads and can be initialized with `QtMessageFilter::resetInstance()`, calling this will install the message handler and make all messages to be treated on the `QtMessageFilter` class.
 Even tho it is expected to use it during all run time, you can reinstall the default message handler calling `QtMessageFilter::releaseInstance()`, this will also delete the instance of the class.
 You can omit and show the QtMessageFilter GUI calling `QtMessageFilter::hideDialog()` and `QtMessageFilter::showDialog()`.
-I have ~~lazily~~ documented the behaviour of this class with a little more details [here](https://github.com/Bollos00/QtMessageFilter/blob/master/QtMessageFilter/src/QtMessageFilter/qtmessagefilter.h), you may also want to see a silly implementation of on the `tests` directory.
+I have ~~lazily~~ documented the behaviour of this class with a little more details [here](https://github.com/Bollos00/QtMessageFilter/blob/master/QtMessageFilter/src/QtMessageFilter/qtmessagefilter.h).

+You may also want to see a silly implementation of on the `tests` directory, the example shows a simple gui that create messages of the four different types each 0,5 seconds.
+There, it is also possible to hide and show the QtMessageFilter dialog and reinstall the message handler.